softsys4ai/unicorn/README.md

 docker-compose exec unicorn python ./services/run_params.py softwaresystem
 ```
 #### Example
-To initialize a flask app with ```Xception``` software system please use:
+To initialize a flask app with ```Xception``` software system, please use:
 ```
 docker-compose exec unicorn python ./services/run_service.py Image
 ```

-Once the flask app is running and modelserver is ready then please use the following command to collect performance measurements for different configurations:
+Once the flask app is running and the modelserver is ready, then please use the following command to collect performance measurements for different configurations:
 ```
 docker-compose exec unicorn python ./services/run_params.py Image
 ```